davidmoten/sgb-decoder/README.md

 ```

 ## Usage
-The most likely form that you will encounter a beacon detection message is in the hex encoded Cospas-Sarsat Ground Segment Representation (202 bits hex-encoded to 51 chars using left padded zero bits) Here's an example:
+The most likely form that consumers will encounter a beacon detection message is in the hex encoded Cospas-Sarsat Ground Segment Representation (202 bits hex-encoded to 51 chars using left padded zero bits) Here's an example:

 ```java
 import sgb.decoder.Detection;